ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 {NOTE: }

-* A Map index is a simple index containing one or more LINQ-based mapping functions that indicate what should be indexed from the document, and how it should be indexed.
+* A Map index consists of one or more LINQ-based mapping functions that indicate how to index selected document fields.

 * In this page:
   * [Edit Index View](../../../studio/database/indexes/create-map-index#edit-index-view)